RockLib/RockLib.Analyzers/docs/RockLib0000.md

 sidebar_label: 'Extended property is not marked as safe to log'
 ---

+# :warning: Deprecation Warning :warning:

+This library has been deprecated and will no longer receive updates.

+---

-# RockLib0000: Extended property is not marked as safe to log
+## RockLib0000: Extended property is not marked as safe to log

 ## Cause